flxw/nsc-tools/client/README.markdown

 	# cd client
 	# PREFIX="" ./install.sh

-This will copy three scripts to `/usr/bin`, if no PREFIX is specified.
+This will copy a script called *remopac* to `/usr/bin/` if no PREFIX is specified.
-Now edit the configuration file located at `/etc/nsc-tools/nsc-client.conf` (again, only if no PREFIX was specified).
+Now edit the configuration file located at `/etc/nsc-client.conf` (again, only if no PREFIX was specified).

 The file is well commented, so finding your way round should not be too hard.

 ## Registering at the server
-For this step you need to have the login credentials of the user we created on the repository server.
-Do the following to make the server aware of the packages you have installed locally.
+For this step you need to have the login credentials for the repository user on the repository server.
+Do the following to make the server aware of the packages you have installed locally on the client side.

-    # source /etc/nsc-tools/nsc-client.conf
+    # source /etc/nsc-client.conf
 	# comm -23 <(pacman -Qq|sort) <(pacman -Qmq|sort) > /tmp/`hostname`.pkglist
     # scp /tmp/`hostname`.pkglist "$REPO_USER@$REPO_IP:nsc_dir_link"
     # rm /tmp/`hostname`.pkglist